mlanza/ai-literacy/301/03-moving-the-bead.md

 You built a prompt, yes — but more importantly, you built the **payload**.
 You isolated the exact inputs that shape a good decision, and you wrapped them in a frame the AI could act on.

-That’s the skill.
-That’s the shift.
+That’s the skill to hone.

 And that’s how system design starts: not with automation, but with a moment.